slidevjs/slidev/custom/config-monaco.md

 ## Types Auto Installing

-When you use TypeScript with Monaco, types for dependencies will be installed to the client-side automatically.
+When use TypeScript with Monaco, types for dependencies will be installed to the client-side automatically.

 ~~~ts
 //```ts {monaco}